php-ru/symfony-docs-ru/best_practices/controllers.rst

         // ...
     }

-The point is this: the ParamConverter shortcut is great for simple situations.
+The point is this: the ParamConverter shortcut is great for most situations.
-But you shouldn't forget that querying for entities directly is still very easy.
+However, there is nothing wrong with querying for entities directly if the ParamConverter would get complicated.

 Pre and Post Hooks
 ------------------